DataCenter-of-ICMM/MOMS/README.md

 BNG map file in cmap format, one file corresponds to one enzyme Bionano Genomics&reg; CMAP files are raw data files that provide information on the location of marker sites in the genome map or the results of electronic digestion of reference or sequence data.
 It is a tab-delimited text-based file that can be opened in Microsoft Excel for easy reading, or in any text-based editor.
 This format file contains two parts: a CMAP information header, describing the format of the data; and a genome map information block containing the data values.

-Among them, the CMAP information header contains: #CMAP file version, #tag channel, #enzyme digestion recognition motif, #number of consistent maps, #h and #f; the genome map information block contains: the first tag bit in the map point, next tag site in the map, ..., [repeat until all tag sites], last tag site is the end of the entire consensus genome map.
+Among them, the CMAP information header contains: #CMAP file version, #tag channel, #enzyme digestion recognition motif, #number of consensus maps, #h and #f; the genome map information block contains: the first tag site in the map, the second tag site in the map, ..., [repeat until all tag sites], the last tag site is the end of the entire consensus genome map.

 An example of the contents of a cmap file is as follows:
 ```